devashish-patel47/Financial-Analysis-of-Dell-Technologies-Stock/README.md

 5) Bollinger Bands
 6) Facebook Prophet Library

-For all the other details, please refer the report and the powerpoint presentation above.
+For all other details, please refer the report and the powerpoint presentation attached above.